hmcts/ccd-docker/README.md

   * **ccd-api-gateway**: Proxy with IDAM and S2S integration
   * **ccd-case-management-web**: Caseworker UI

-In the future, optional compose files will allow other projects to be enabled on demand using the `enable` and `disable` commands.
+Optional compose files will allow other projects to be enabled on demand using the `enable` and `disable` commands.

 * To enable **document-management-store-app**
   * `./ccd enable backend frontend dm-store`